openid/authzen/authorization-api-1_0.md

 An Asset Query Decision is a tuple of an asset, action and a decision, represented as a JSON object.
 It has the following fields:

 action:
 : OPTIONAL.
 The action for which the decision is provided.
-The format is as described in the Actions ({{actions}}) section
+The format is as described in the Actions section ({{actions}})

 asset:
 : OPTIONAL.
 The asset for which the decision is provided.
-The format is as described in the Assets ({{assets}}) section.
+The format is as described in the Assets section ({{assets}}).
 This asset MAY be greater in scope than described in the Asset Query ({{asset-query}}), i.e. It MAY describe an asset more generally than specified in the Asset Query.
 However, it MUST NOT be more specific than the asset described in the Asset Query.

 decision:
 : REQUIRED.
 The decision for the above `asset` and `action`.
-The format is as described in the Query Decision ({{query-decision}}) section
+The format is as described in the Query Decision section ({{query-decision}})

 The following is a non-normative example of an Asset Query Decision: